 Overloading threshold: the interference level above which the receiver begins to lose the ability to discriminate against interfering signals at frequencies differing from that of the wanted signal.

-Conditions for the protection of the DTT receiver against interference taking into account the two parameters mentioned above provide interference limits for appropriate operation of the DTT receiver.
+Conditions for the protection of the DTT receiver against interference taking into account the two aforementioned parameters provide interference limits for appropriate operation of the DTT receiver.
 The appropriate operation in this case means the respect of the protection ratio and the overloading threshold.
-Given these interference limits, it is possible to assess the feasible levels of ΔLP and the maximum permissible levels of ΔLP with respect to the capability of the DTT receiver in appropriately dealing with interference.
+Given these interference limits, it is possible to calculate the corresponding maximum permissible levels of ΔLP, and thus to assess the feasible levels of ΔLP, i.e. the levels of ΔLP for which the DTT receiver is able to handle interference.

-The conditions based on the protection ratio and on the overloading threshold for the protection of the DTT receiver against interference are usual in ECC compatibility studies, like ECC Report 138[8] and ECC Report 148 [7] (see Annex C in [8]).
-They take into account statistical location variations in the wanted and interfering signals.
+The conditions based on the protection ratio and on the overloading threshold for the protection of the DTT receiver against interference are usual in ECC compatibility studies, as in ECC Report 138 (see Annex C) and ECC Report 148.
+They take into account statistical location variations in the wanted and interfering signals, and provide interference limits for the protection of the DTT receiver for a percentage of locations.
 For simplicity, interference of other DTT transmitters is ignored.

-PROTECTION RATIO
+SATISFACTION OF PROTECTION RATIO

 The usual protection condition of the DTT receiver against interference is related to the protection ratio.
 It is given by